YGourarie/ledger_project/README.md

 3. Record internal payments by navigating to the internal payment page and filling out the form
 4. Generate reports by navigating to the report page and selecting the relevant options

-## Contributions
-Contributions to the project are welcome.
-If you find any issues with the application, please report them by opening an issue on the GitHub repository.
-If you would like to contribute code to the project, please fork the repository, create a new branch, and submit a pull request with your changes.

-## License
-This project is licensed under the MIT license.
-See the LICENSE file for more details.